-- May person away from here in the Armed Forces - Any college student who stays somewhere else while after sing college - Arry tresson who usually stays somewhere else most of the work while working there - Transfer away from here in an institution such as a firm for the aged or mental hospital. - Any person staying or visiting here who has a usual home elsewhere.
+- May person away from here in the Armed Forces - Any college student who stays somewhere else while after sing college - Arry treision who usually stays somewhere else most of the - Transfer away from here in an institution such as a firm for the aged or mental hospital. - Above person staying or visiting here who has a usual home left advance.